Developing Yogic Methods for Psychedelic Healing

 Think of Tibetan Dream Yoga—methods developed over centuries by yogis through quasi-scientific processes (trial and error, observation, refinement) that work.
 Stephen LaBerge, a scientific authority on lucid dreaming, credits Tibetan practitioners with being "far ahead" of current science.
 Yet these methods were developed without rigid scientific methodology—the greater role of intuition and lack of strict protocols that slow science down were key in allowing the Tibetan yogis to make such progress.

-The Body Keeps the Score
+The Body and the Breath

 Our Methodology